 Bullying/Hazing

+Reports (continued)

 The District Code shall specify to whom reports of alleged instances of bullying or hazing shall be made.
 In serious instances of peer-to-peer bullying/hazing/harassment, employees must report to the alleged victim’s Principal, as directed by Board policy 09.42811.
 The Principal/designee shall investigate and address alleged incidents of such misbehavior.